This article on Home Living Handbook might contain affiliate links. If you make a purchase through a link on the site, we may earn a commission.

 1. Assess the Tennis Court

-• Measure the space.
+- Measure the space.
 Your standard tennis court measures 78 feet long by 36 feet wide.
-Standard pickleball courts are smaller, measuring just 44 feet long by 20 feet wide.
+Regulation pickleball courts are smaller, measuring just 44 feet long by 20 feet wide.
 Depending on how much extra space you have surrounding your entire tennis court, this means you might be able to fit up to four pickleball courts on a single tennis court.
-If you're planning on installing multiple nets, make sure you measure and account for the new pickleball posts.
+Most people opt for portable nets, but if you're planning on installing multiple net systems, make sure you measure and account for the new pickleball posts.

-• Need surface repairs?
-Pay attention to imperfections in your tennis course surface, and use an acrylic resurfacer to correct cracks, uneven areas, and blemishes.
+- Need surface repairs?
+Pay attention to imperfections in your tennis course surface, and use an acrylic resurfacer w/sand to correct cracks, uneven areas, and blemishes.

 2. Plan the Layout

-• Determine the court orientation.
+- Determine the court orientation.
 Decide on the number of pickleball courts (honestly, unless you're planning on hosting tournaments with your friends, just do one).
-To create multiple courts, you'll need to make sure there's sufficient space between them to avoid interference during play.
+To create multiple regulation-size courts, you'll need to make sure there's sufficient space between them to avoid interference during play.

-Sure, you can lay green tape for a temporary pickleball court and call it a day, but if you want to paint permanent pickleball lines, either purchase a pickleball marking kit, or make a plan to use masking tape to create clean, straight lines.
-When it comes to choosing paint for your pickleball boundary, pick an outdoor paint suitable for court surfaces.
+Sure, you can lay pickleball court tape for a temporary pickleball court and call it a day, but if you want to paint permanent pickleball lines, either purchase a pickleball court stencil kit, or make a plan to use masking tape or painter's tape to create clean, straight lines.
+When it comes to choosing line paint for your pickleball boundary, pick an outdoor paint suitable for court surfaces.

 4. Paint the Lines